-Born in 1955 in Washington D.C., Katherine Bowling studied at Virginia Commonwealth University, graduating with a Bachelor of Fine Arts degree in 1978.
+Katherine Bowling (b.
+1955, Washington D.C.) studied at Virginia Commonwealth University, graduating with a Bachelor of Fine Arts degree in 1978.

 She has been a recipient of a National Endowment Artists Fellowship and a New York State Foundation for the Arts Fellowship.
 Her works can be found in the collections of the Metropolitan Museum of Art (New York), the Phoenix Art Museum, Fischer Landau Center (New York), and the Mary and Leigh Block Museum of Art (Evanston).
 She splits her time between Manhattan and upstate New York.